cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 In the example from earlier, with `transfer/channel-141/uosmo`, the corresponding IBC denom is: `ibc/14F9BC3E44B8A9C1BE1FB08980FAB87034C9905EF17CF2F5008FC085218811CC`.

 Note that the assets transferred over IBC are stored on-chain as IBC denoms.
-It is however up to developers of frontends and user interfaces to decide whether they will use the human readable form instead, to fit their UX needs.
+It is however up to developers of frontends and user interfaces to decide whether they will use the human-readable form instead to fit their UX needs.

 </HighlightBox>

-It is possible to use a query to find the hash based on the path information of the IBC asset, as will be described; however you can always calculate it using a [SHA256 hash generator](https://xorbin.com/tools/sha256-hash-calculator) as well.
+It is possible to use a query to find the hash based on the path information of the IBC asset, as will be described; however, you can always calculate it using a [SHA256 hash generator](https://xorbin.com/tools/sha256-hash-calculator) as well.

 <HighlightBox type="info">

-**So... why use a hash?**
+**So...why use a hash?**

 Hashing functions have many desirable properties that make them often used in cryptography.
 The property most useful in this discussion is that the hashed output is always reduced to a fixed length (256 bits in the case of SHA256), no matter the length of the input.

 Consider the following:

-- The hash could contain paths that track the token on multiple hops from chain to chain.
+* The hash could contain paths that track the token on multiple hops from chain to chain.
-- This could potentially be unbearably long when directly printing the path.
+* This could potentially be unbearably long when directly printing the path.
-- The Cosmos SDK has a 64-character limit on the denomination of the token.
+* The Cosmos SDK has a 64-character limit on the denomination of the token.

 This is why a hash was preferred.
 More information on the design decisions can be found [here](https://ibc.cosmos.network/main/architecture/adr-001-coin-source-tracing.html).

 </HighlightBox>

 The trade-off when using a hash is that you cannot compute the input given the output (hashing is an irreversible operation).
-Therefore, the ICS20 module keeps a mapping of IBC denominations it has encountered in order to look up the original `path` and `base_denom`.
-Therefore, you are required to query a node to find out what the actual path and denomination is.
+Therefore, the ICS-20 module keeps a mapping of IBC denominations it has encountered in order to look up the original `path` and `base_denom`.
+Therefore, you are required to query a node to find out what the actual path and denomination are.
 This query is called the _denomtrace_.

 <HighlightBox type="docs">

-With IBC denoms, there is a special meaning for the '/' character.
+With IBC denoms, there is a special meaning for the `/` character.
 It is used to parse port and channel identifiers from the base denom.
 Hence it was initially forbidden to use forward slashes in the base denomination of tokens.
 <br>
-However, due to a requirement from the Evmos chain (which uses forward slashes in contract-based denoms), support for base denominations containing '/' has been added.
+However, due to a requirement from the Evmos chain (which uses forward slashes in contract-based denoms), support for base denominations containing `/` has been added.
 For more information, check the [ibc-go documentation](https://ibc.cosmos.network/main/migrations/support-denoms-with-slashes.html).

 </HighlightBox>